hahacen/linear_mode_connectivity_transformer/README.md

 # Linear Mode Connectivity in Transformer Models

-## Overview
-With reference to this [paper](https://arxiv.org/abs/1912.05671), this project delves into the exploration of linear mode connectivity within Transformer models, specifically for language modeling tasks on the Penn Treebank dataset.
-The core objective revolves around understanding the model's stability to Stochastic Gradient Descent (SGD) noise and its implications for linear connectivity.
 ## How to Use
 - The core functions are in `src` directory
     - `src/model.py`